toddaustin07/edgebridge/README.md

 If you have a Raspberry Pi with Python 3.x you can run the Python script, but if you don't have Python 3.x, you can use the executable.

 Download the Python script or applicable executable file to a folder on your computer.
-You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots.
+You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots (see instructions below for doing this on a Raspberry Pi).

 ### Configuration file (optional, but recommended)
 The edgebridge.cfg included in this package provides a template you can use.